maxboro/guidance/README.md

 - Two guidance modes:
     - PurePursuit – points directly at the target’s line of sight (LOS).
     - PropNav – classical proportional navigation using LOS rate and a navigation gain.
+    - PropNavWoSpeed – PropNav for cases we don't know our speed and closing speed.
+Usually works, but sometimes fails.
 - Two example target missions with simple heading profiles.
 - Real-time GUI animation (Qt5Agg) and optional GIF recording to ./output/trajectory.gif.
 - YAML-based configuration for quick experimentation.